 Here are a few of the places at which Dr. Hasse has worked and conducted research:

-I have been part of the academic team on the Masters of Clinical Psychology course at HELP University since August 2109.
-As a lecturer, I teach subjects on Diagnostic Testing and Ethics, provide supervision to trainees doing their internship in Clinical Psychology and am involved in Master theses.
+I was part of the academic team on the Masters of Clinical Psychology course at HELP University from August 2019 until February 2022.
+As a lecturer, I taught subjects on Diagnostic Testing, Child Psychopathology and Ethics, provided supervision to trainees doing their internship in Clinical Psychology and was involved in Master theses.

 For more information about HELP University click here (https://university.help.edu.my/course/master-of-clinical-psychology/)

 Children’s Research Centre – Okinawa Institute of Science and Technology

 During my Doctoral Training, I worked for 6 months at the Children’s Research Centre at the Okinawa Institute of Science and Technology in Japan.
 The Research Centre is an academic evidence-based clinical center specialized on diagnosis and treatment of children with ADHD run by Professor dr. Gail Tripp.
 The Children’s Research Centre in Japan gave me a unique opportunity to work in a cross-cultural context and experience the cultural differences in working with American and Japanese children with psychopathology.

 For more information about OIST click here (https://groups.oist.jp/adhd)